Notify me

 Seek feedback from a diverse set of perspectives before finalizing the logo.
 Conduct surveys or focus groups to gauge audience reactions and preferences.

-Social media platforms such as FaceBook make it easy to ask peoples preference from several options.
-It can be ideal to ask on groups where your target audience hang out.
+Social media platforms such as FaceBook make it easy to ask people’s preference from several options.
+It can be ideal to ask on Groups where your target audience hangs out.

 Iterate your designs based on the feedback received, refining the options to enhance its effectiveness and resonance.